 Small business credit cards are perhaps the most convenient way to finance your business.
 They provide a helpful line of revolving credit, are often easier to get than a traditional small business loan, feature variable interest rates, and come with money-saving incentives and rewards programs.
 However, improper use of them can land your small business in hot water.

-1. Monitor and Track Accountability With Business Credit Cards
+TIP:1.
+Monitor and Track Accountability With Business Credit Cards:

-2. Select Authorized Users For Your Business Credit Cards
+TIP:2.
+Select Authorized Users For Your Business Credit Cards:

 Contrary to popular belief, not everyone on your payroll needs a company credit card.
 Although having one is certainly convenient for the company’s vital officers and travelers, it’s important to choose wisely to avoid a dysfunctional expense system.
 Losing control of accountability can wreak havoc on your small business and leave you hanging by a financial thread.
 Pick a few good men (or women) and have a few alternatives in mind.